frikky/mongodocker/README.md

 * A plain search site (GUI)

 # Todo?
-* Fix bottleneck for adding large amounts of data.
+* Fix bottleneck for adding large amounts of data. __MIGHT__be fixed
+* Implement the API Security checking at https://github.com/shieldfy/API-Security-Checklist
 * Add logging
 * Add extensions management and script management for parsing of external sources.
-Most likely their own config files.
-* Better iterator to see if items already exist.
-Loop before > while.
-Will need to remake some functions.
-Might not be necessary as mongodb already checks.
-Same as first part of todo.
+Made an attempt with Go and automated recognition of split location and data type

 *** When above is done
 * Filter what data to return (json > bson).
 (No object IDs)
 * Start using API tokens both in the database and the flask server.
 Not a rush as it's ran locally per now.
 (Done a stupid attempt with flask that doesn't work :)))))))
 * Try hosted solution - Proper config webserver and mongoDB setup required.
 See Security below.
-* More config-possibilites \o/ - More than the adding data chapter shows.
-* Finish up readme and stuff

 # Security
 Set HTTP(S) header 				 - refer to owasp
 Setup API authentication (flask) - Not sure how to implement it yet.
-Most likely static config file.
-Open specific ports in firewall. - IPTables config
+See Todo on API security (JWT)

 # Logic
 |client| -> webserver API -> mongoDB -> webserver -> |client|